Silviumuraru90/Library-of-Babel/README.md

 ## How to use it?

-You can either <b>download</b> the whole repo of files (the `Library` folder) or <b>generate</b> it, via the provided `library_of_babel.py` script.
-Make sure to have at least `` GB free on the disk where you'll be running this script.
+You can run the provided `library_of_babel.py` script for single-core processing or either of `async_events.py` or `process_pool.py`, which are the parallel processing variations.
+You'll surely need a lot of disk and RAM to complete the output.

-Then, the beauty of it arises from the fact that whatever string up to a length of `27` chars should be found on a specific `Line` of a `Page` in a `Book`, considering the following limitations - combinations of chars in this book are created in such a way that there are generated enough variations  to include `the whole English alphabet (and by this quite possible many others)`, but restrictive enough in order to make such script be able to be generated on a personal PC and also stored in a free manner in Cloud (speaking of processing, but especially of disk space), hence there are no combos that:
+In an attempt to make this run even on a personal PC, initially (with combos of length up to `10`), there are some limitations imposed to the output, hence there will be no combos that:
 - contain the same letter 3 times one after the other;
 - contain the same letter 6 times in any substring throughout the variation itself;
 - contain specific char constructs of 2, 3 or 4 letters that would never appear in an English word (avoiding names and onomatopoeias);